buzzer-re/gofast/README.md

 ## Installing

-You can go to [releases](https://github.com/AandersonL/gofast/releases) and grab the latest one, or manually build.
+You can go to [releases](https://github.com/AandersonL/gofast/releases) and grab the latest one, or manually build (Tested on Linux and Windows).

 > $ git clone https://github.com/aandersonl/gofast && cd gofast && go build

+Or

+> go get github.com/aandersonl/gofast

+Make sure to have GOROOT variable configured to the installation above works.

 Any bugs or enhancement feel free to open a issue or pull request!